ahmadmkhan1/ahmadmkhan1.github.io/_posts/2020-04-10-covid19-themed-attack-sidewinder.markdown

 The malware dropper 966029e.hta contains highly obfuscated JavaScript code which can be divided into 4 blocks for understanding.
 Each block of code is meant for different purposes during the first phase of attack.

 ### Decryption Block
 The very first function is meant for decoding any base64 string passed to it.
 The second function consumes an XOR key and a base64 string resulting in decrypted payload.
 The third function takes a base64 string and sends it to the second function to XOR with a key that is stored in the variable "keeee".
 Doing an XOR of the hardcoded base64 string "fGNWc3tkXnB0Zg==" with the hardcoded key "MUgF" results in the value of keeee "1615619693" which will be used to de-obfuscate the embedded payload.
+As soon as the .hta executes, the window size is changed to (0,0) and moved out of the visible screen i.e. (-1000,-1200) to hide the window from the targeted user.

 ```javascript
 function YiJr(str){